Icinga/icinga2/doc/6-configuring-icinga-2.md

 ### Expressions

-The following expressions can be used in the right-hand side of dictionary values.
+The following expressions can be used on the right-hand side of dictionary values.

 #### <a id="numeric-literals"></a> Numeric Literals